Who Invented Windows and Doors?

 For the earliest house builders there were two important considerations above all others.
 They were protection from the elements and protection from wild animals or hostile humans.

 The earliest houses didn't have windows.
-The only light that could get in was via an opening which served as an entrance and a round smoke hole in the middle.
+The only light that could get in was via an opening which served as an entrance and a circular smoke hole in the middle.
 The interior of most primitive dwellings, whether made of stone, wood or hide, was generally pretty gloomy.
 It was also practically impossible to tell what was going on outside without sticking your head out the entrance.

-With rival tribes and wild animals on the prowl, that could be pretty dangerous!
+With rival tribes and wild animals on the prowl that could be pretty dangerous!

 Celtic Roundhouse - No Door or Windows!